jingdu-cs/BLUE/README.md

 `spectral_simple_main.py --help` prints the full list.

-During training the script will output fold‑wise **MAE / RMSE / MAPE / F1 / Pearson** and save the best model to `./save_results/`.
+During training the script will output fold‑wise **MAE / RMSE / F1 / Pearson** and save the best model to `./save_results/`.

 ---